Dissipative iFIR filters for data-driven design: Examples

 whose Bode diagrams are in Figure \ref{fig:bode_gripper_ref}.
 The disturbance dynamics is chosen to preserve the open-loop dynamics at low frequency but correct the resonance at high frequency.
 That is, we do not alter the mechanical impedance of the gripper at low frequencies, but we remove high-frequency oscillations.
 The reference tracking dynamics guarantees good tracking in the low frequency regime and a significant roll-off at high frequency, removing resonant oscillations.
 For the controller design, we discretized the plant with zero order hold at a sampling time $T_{s} = 0.01s$.
 This introduces a shortage of input passivity in the plant.
 The plant is excited in open loop with $u(t) = \sum_{i=1}^{10} \cos(\omega_{i}T_{s}t + \phi^u_i)$ and $d(t) = \sum_{i=1}^{10} \cos(\omega_{i}T_{s}t + \phi^d_i)$ where $\omega_{i}$ linearly spans the frequency range of $[0.5,10]$ rad/s, $0 \leq \phi^u_i, \phi^d_i \leq \pi$, and $t \in \{0,...,N-1\}$ for $N = 10000$.
 Several controllers are derived using \eqref{eq:obj2DOF_P1P2_filter} with and without the constraints of Section \ref{sec:dissi_constraints}, namely (i) optimal unconstrained PD controller, (ii) optimal unconstrained FIR controller ($m_{\mathrm{fb}}=50$), and (iii) optimal constrained FIR ($m_{\mathrm{fb}}=50$) based on Case A of Theorem \ref{thm:sample}.
 PD and unconstrained FIR are designed with clean data.
 The constrained FIR controller has been designed with clean and noisy data.

 The Nyquist diagrams of the FIR controllers are shown in Figure \ref{fig:nyquist_gripper}.
 All controllers are tested in simulation.
 Initially, the reference position is set at $0.02$m.
 Later, a step disturbance of $0.005$N acting on $m_2$ is added.
 The time plots are shown in Figure \ref{fig:step_response_gripper}.
 These show a comparison between constrained FIR controllers and the ideal response of the target model.
 The comparison includes the FIR controller trained with outputs corrupted by a zero mean white noise, resulting in an average signal-to-noise ratio of $28.1$ dB for position and $30.6$ dB for velocity.
 Both FIR controllers are stable and show an excellent match with the target model, as further illustrated by the closed-loop Bode diagrams in Figure \ref{fig:bode_results_gripper}.
 The presence of noise in the training data slightly compromised the performance of the FIR controller.
 In contrast, the optimal unconstrained FIR and the optimal PD controller ($C(z)=0.3979 +\frac{0.0136T_s}{1-z^{-1}}$) are unstable.
 The numerical benchmark of Table \ref{tb:KYP_BOX} clarifies the difference, in terms of computational complexity, between the constraints of Theorems \ref{thm:kyp} and \ref{thm:sample}.
 The LMIs of Theorem \ref{thm:kyp} are more computationally expensive than the frequency domain constraints of Theorem \ref{thm:sample}.

-Theorem \ref{thm:kyp} is more computationally expensive compared to our approach as shown in Table \ref{tb:KYP_BOX}.
 The results of Table \ref{tb:KYP_BOX} are obtained using CVXPY \cite{bib:cvxpy} with MOSEK solver \cite{bib:mosek}, on a standard laptop with Apple Silicon M2 chip.
 Compilation time is not included.